rinawasabi/markdown_web_exercise/index.md

 1. Cut the cheese

  Make sure that the cheese is cut into little triangles.

 2. Slice the tomatoes

  Be careful when holding the knife.

-For more help on tomato slicing, see Thomas Jefferson's seminal essay _Tom Ate Those_.
+ For more help on tomato slicing, see Thomas Jefferson's seminal essay _Tom Ate Those_

 <br>